viv-codes/CSHVcluster/README.md

 | `Ctrl`+`b` `o` | Toggle between open panes |
 | `Ctrl`+`b` `z` | Toggle pane fullscreen zoom |

-Create a vcluster!!! `vcluster create my-vcluster`.
-This starts the vcluster and moves you into the context of your new vcluster.
-To get started on interfacing with your new cluster, open a new pane in tmux by `Ctrl + b, "`.
-In that new window, you can now look around and explore your vcluster.
-Since vclusters function very similarly to a normal cluster, `kubectl` commands will work here!

 First, run `kubectl config current-context` to ensure that you're in the proper context.
 On a fresh vcluster, the result should look like this:
 ```
 root@k8s-ctrl01-nrh:~# kubectl get namespace